 Making a trifle can be a little time-consuming but, thankfully, the process can be spread out over a few days to make your life easier.
 The best thing about trifles is that they are so adaptable.
 I have used port wine jelly and red berries here as they are the most festive, but you can alter the recipe to include your favourite fillings and flavours.Just Desserts by Charlotte Ree, published by Plum.

 Classic pavlova is an Aussie Christmas staple.
 The airy meringue with a marshmallow-soft centre combined with fresh berries nestled in cream make it a great summer dessert: sweet, light, fresh, and best devoured immediately.Continue reading “Classic Pavlova Recipe”

-Coconut ice cream tastes wonderful as is but swirling raspberry jam into it makes it extra delightful.
+Coconut ice cream is delicious on its own but swirling raspberry jam into it makes it extra delightful.
 The best thing about this coconut ice cream?
-You can make it at home with just five ingredients and of course, a stand mixer with an ice cream maker attachment.Continue reading “Coconut Ice Cream with Raspberry Swirl Recipe”
+You can make it at home with just five ingredients and a stand mixer with an ice cream maker attachment.Continue reading “Coconut Ice Cream with Raspberry Swirl”